karolinnger/karolinnger/README.md

 - 👋 Hi, I’m @karolinnger
 - 👀 I’m interested in IT, QA, Cats and Phylosophy/Psychology
-- 🌱 I’m currently learning Automation QA
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on my self
-- 📫 How to reach me - kolossov08@gmail.com, telegram - @koloss08
+- 📫 How to reach me - slava@kolosov.us

 <!---
 karolinnger/karolinnger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.